GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

     * `yyyy-month-deciday` The year, month and decimal day.

+    *`yyyy-mm-deciday` The year, numerical month and  decimal day.

     *`yyyy-mm-deciday-deciday` The year, numerical month and  decimal day - range.

     * `yyyy-month-deciday-deciday` The year, month and decimal day - range.